 Jobs that don’t work weekends?
-If you’re slaving away on Saturdays and Sundays right now, that might sound like a bit of a fantasy.
+If you’re stuck working on Saturdays and Sundays right now, that might sound like a fantasy.

 However, the reality is that there are plenty of jobs with weekends off – you just need to know where to look for them.